gradient-ai/jax-gradient/docs/developer.md

 python tests/lax_numpy_test.py --test_targets="testPad"
 ```

-The Colab notebooks are tested for errors as part of the documentation build.
+The notebooks are tested for errors as part of the documentation build.

 Note that to run the full pmap tests on a (multi-core) CPU-only machine, you
 can run: